-Interventions that meet the needs of disaster affected populations must be based on a clear understanding of the situation.
+Interventions that meet the needs of disaster-affected populations must be based on a clear understanding of the current situation, including political and security factors, and anticipated developments.
 The people affected by the disaster, agencies, donors and local authorities need to know that interventions are appropriate and effective.
 Analysis of the effects of the disaster and of the impact of the proposed health interventions is therefore critical.
 If the problem is not correctly identified and understood then it will be difficult, if not impossible, to make the right response.

-Standardised methods of analysis that are used across the sectors have great potential to rapidly identify acute humanitarian needs and to ensure that resources are directed accordingly.
-This section sets out agreed standards and indicators for collecting and analysing information to identify needs, to design interventions and to monitor and evaluate their effectiveness.
+Standardised methods of analysis that are used across the sectors have great potential to identify rapidly acute humanitarian needs and to ensure that resources are directed accordingly.
+This section sets out agreed standards and indicators for collecting and analysing information to identify needs, to design interventions, to monitor and evaluate their effectiveness, and to ensure the participation of the affected population.

 Analysis starts with an immediate initial assessment.
 This provides baseline data that measures the impact of the disaster and determines whether and how to respond.
-Analysis continues through the health information system with monitoring, which identifies how well interventions are meeting needs and whether changes are required.
+It continues through the health information system with monitoring, which identifies how well interventions are meeting needs and whether changes are required.
 The health information system eventually provides data that can be used to evaluate the overall effectiveness of interventions and to identify lessons for the future.

 The sharing of information and knowledge among all those involved, including the affected populations, is fundamental to achieving a full understanding of the problem and coordinated assistance.
-Documenting and disseminating information from the analysis process contributes to a broad understanding of the adverse public health and other consequences of disasters and also assists in the development of improved disaster prevention and mitigation strategies.
+Documenting and disseminating information from the analysis process contributes to a broad understanding of the adverse public health and other consequences of disasters, and can assist in the development of improved disaster prevention and mitigation strategies.